devcontainers/devcontainers.github.io/_implementors/features.md

 A user can specify an arbitrary number of Features.
 At build time, these Features will be installed in an order defined by a combination of the [installation order rules and implementation](#Installation-Order).

-A single feature is provided as a key/value pair, where the key is the feature identifier, and the value is an object containing "options" (or empty for "default").
+A single Feature is provided as a key/value pair, where the key is the Feature identifier, and the value is an object containing "options" (or empty for "default").
 Each key in the feature object must be unique.

 These options are sourced as environment variables at build-time, as specified in [Option Resolution](#Option-Resolution).